Bank Runs With and Without Bank Failure: Bank Runs and Bank Failure

 \subsection{Adverse Public Signals, Runs, and Failures}

-In \Cref{sec:determinants}, we found that runs, especially those that do not result in failure, often happen in the context of news about the macro economy and the banking sector rather than in the context of bank-specific news.
+In \Cref{sec:determinants}, we found that runs, especially those that do not result in failure, often happen in the context of negative news about the macro economy and the banking sector.
 Motivated by this insight, we next study whether runs result in failure when they happen in the context of adverse public signals. \Cref{tab:fail_run_signal} presents results from estimating variants of the following specification

 where $\text{Adverse signal}_{rt}$ is an aggregate or regional adverse public signal, such as a run on another bank in the same city.
 This specification asks whether the pass-through from runs to failure differs for runs occurring after adverse public signals that are not bank-specific.